josh-mchugh/rediscovering-javascript/chapter-5/README.md

 ## named-anonymous.js
 Arrow functions cannot be named.
 In this example we demonstrate how anonymous functions can be named and be used recursively.

+## car.js
+Example of using a function as a constructor to create an new instance.
+Arrow functions are not able to be used as a constructor.